toticavalcanti/my_twitter_app/README.md

-This application is a social network based on Twitter where the user can be followed by other users, tweet and retweet, like tweets etc.
+This application is a social network based on Twitter where the user can be followed by other users, tweet, retweet, like tweets etc.

 Functionalities